 Young baseball card collectors had some choices during the mid-1930s.
 Goudey Gum Company was producing them, although their sets weren’t nearly as comprehensive as their landmark 1933 issue.
 Massachusetts-based National Chicle was also trying to sell gum and during the years 1934-36, they came out with a couple of sets: the Diamond Stars issue which leaned heavily on color art deco designs and a unique set of die-cut cards kids could actually play with.
 For vintage baseball card collectors today, the National Chicle Batter Up set of 192 cards is one part attraction, one part frustration.

 It’s a set that offers a strong look at the players of the era, but one glaring omission is Lou Gehrig, who doesn’t appear in the company’s Diamond Stars product either because of his signed contract with Goudey.
 Red Ruffing and KiKi Cuyler are also MIA.
-You will find Mel Ott, Jimmie Foxx, Lefty Grove, Frankie Frisch, Charlie Gehringer, Carl Hubbell, Dizzy Dean, Hack Wilson, Rogers Hornsby, the spy-ballplayer Moe Berg, and others (in fact, Berg's own copy of his Batter Up card is currently being offered on eBay.
+You will find Mel Ott, Jimmie Foxx, Lefty Grove, Frankie Frisch, Charlie Gehringer, Carl Hubbell, Dizzy Dean, Hack Wilson, Rogers Hornsby, the spy-ballplayer Moe Berg.
 Some players appear in both series, including several who changed teams during the era that the cards were issued.

 Considering the relatively low number of higher grade cards available, some of these may be underpriced.